leechunyen/cloudflare-ddns-update/README.md

 # How to get APItoken, zoneID and recordID
   ## APItoken
-  Login in into CloudFlare account then goto MyProfile -> API Tokens create Edit zone DNS token
+  Login in to CloudFlare account then go to MyProfile -> API Tokens create Edit zone DNS token

   ## zoneID
-  Login in into CloudFlare account select website/domain to use\
+  Login in to CloudFlare account select website/domain to use\
   In the API session at right side Zone ID is there

   ## recordID